huangzzxx/Grit/README.md

 	$ ruby grit.rb symlink /my/custom/path

-To remove the symlink again type
+To remove the symlink again type the following (if you used a custom path put it before 'remove')

 	$ ruby grit.rb symlink remove